holoviz-dev/blog/posts/lumen_1.0/index.md

 5. **Turn exploration into something reusable**
    At any point, the steps taken so far can become part of a report or a larger workflow, re-run against fresh data, or combined with additional analyses.

-The key difference is that nothing disappears.
 Each step produces explicit artifacts that remain part of the session, making it easy to understand how a result was produced and to build on it over time.

 This makes Lumen well suited for workflows that start with open-ended exploration but need to evolve into repeatable analysis, shared reports, or hosted data applications.